pluralsight-cloud/content-deploying-and-managing-a-web-application-in-kubernetes-with-terraform/README.md

-# Personal Terraform configuration repository.
+# 1241 - Deploying and Managing a Web Application in Kubernetes with Terraform
-My Terraform code repository.
+Course code repository.